Skip to content

 Draft Practice Rules

-New draft Practice Rules were presented during the AGM by David Gordon.
+New draft Practice Rules were presented during the AGM by David Gordon, Convener of the Law Society’s Regulatory Committee.
 Already approved in principle by the Regulatory Committee and the Lord President’s Private Office, the preliminary changes were presented to the meeting for comment.

 Here is a summary of the proposed changes: